Russia proposes international 'support group' on Ukraine

-MOSCOW (Reuters) - Russia proposed on Monday creating an international “support group” to mediate in the Ukraine crisis but outlined terms that Kiev said were absolutely unacceptable and the West is unlikely to welcome.
+MOSCOW (Reuters) - Russia proposed on Monday creating an international support group to mediate in the Ukraine crisis but outlined terms that are unlikely to be acceptable for Kiev and the West.

 The ministry also said the support group should urge Kiev to implement parts of a peace deal concluded by President Viktor Yanukovich and his opponents on February 21, hours before he fled Kiev and one day before he was removed from power by parliament.

-Moscow’s initiative may be intended mainly to answer criticism abroad that it has not engaged sufficiently in diplomatic efforts to resolve the crisis in Ukraine.
-It did not explain the significance of the different term used.
+Moscow’s initiative may be intended mainly to deflect criticism abroad that it has not engaged sufficiently in diplomatic efforts to resolve the crisis in Ukraine.

-“The statement of the Russian Foreign Ministry looks like an ultimatum,” Ukrainian Foreign Ministry spokesman Yevhen Perebynis told the Interfax Ukraine news agency.
-“The position as set out is absolutely unacceptable for the Ukrainian side.”

-Both the United States and the European Union have imposed sanctions on Russians and Ukrainians seen as responsible for Russian forces’ seizure of control in Crimea, where Russia’s Black Sea Fleet has a base.
+Russia is facing sanctions from the United States and the European Union over Russian forces’ seizure of control in Crimea, where Russia’s Black Sea Fleet has a base.

 The statement did not say who might take part in the group, but said it should urge Ukraine to adopt a new constitution setting out broad powers for the country’s regions and require Ukraine to uphold military and political neutrality.